 The following part explains the configuration file and options:

-The site identifier is the name of the folder within
+The site identifier is the name of the folder in

-choosing an identifier make sure to stick to ASCII but you may also use
+When choosing an identifier, be sure to use ASCII, but you may also use

 . for convenience.